-The Hollywood Chamber of Commerce proudly honored actor/director Alan Arkin with the 2,665th star on the Hollywood Walk of Fame today, June 7, 2019 at 11:30 a.m.
+The Hollywood Chamber of Commerce honored actor/director Alan Arkin will be honored with the 2,665th star on the Hollywood Walk of Fame on Friday, June 7, 2019 at 11:30 a.m.
 PDT.
-The star was dedicated in the category of Motion Pictures at 6914 Hollywood Boulevard in front the Miniso Store.
+The star was dedicated in the category of Motion Pictures at 6914 Hollywood Boulevard in front the Minisao Store.

-Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star will be Walk of Famer Steve Carell and Alan Arkin’s son, actor Matthew Arkin.
+Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star will be Walk of Famer Steve Carrell and Alan Arkin’s son, actor Matthew Arkin.

 The Hollywood Chamber of Commerce which administers the popular star ceremonies encourages people who are unable to attend and fans around the world to watch the event exclusively on www.walkoffame.com.